 How Long Will Alimony Be Paid?

 Again, this is dependent on a number of factors.
 Often alimony is considered “rehabilitative,” meaning that it is paid to one spouse until he or she can receive the training or education necessary to support him- or herself.
-If there is no end date in the divorce decree, it must be paid until there is a court order.
+If there is no end date in the separation or divorce decree, it must be paid until there is a court order.
 When the recipient remarries, often alimony payments will end.

 Who Is More Likely to Receive Alimony?